 I think I was born to travel.
 I’ve had travel in my blood from a very early age (well not as early as my kids!).
 You can trust me.
-I’ve travelled.
-I travelled solo in my early twenties, I’ve travelled as a couple and I’ve travelled with kids.
+I’ve traveled.
+I traveled solo in my early twenties, I’ve traveled as a couple and I’ve traveled with kids.

 When it comes to travel I’ve been doing it for 20 years!
 And across 77 countries.